-Performance Hurdles.
-Up to one-third of the shares of restricted stock may vest on November 30th for each of the three years following the grant date (each a "measurement date") based on the Company's "FFO Multiple" ranking compared to its performance peer group on such measurement date.
+Vesting of 2014, 2015 and 2016 Performance Based Awards.
+In December of each of 2014, 2015 and 2016, the Compensation Committee awarded each of our named executive officers an award of performance-based restricted shares of our common stock.
+Up to one-third of the shares of restricted stock granted in each such year may vest based on performance measurements as of November 30th for each of the three years following the grant date (each a "measurement date") depending on our "FFO Multiple" ranking compared to its performance peer group on such measurement date.
 "FFO Multiple" means a company's closing price per share on the applicable measurement date divided by the company's "Consensus FFO" per share as of such measurement date.
-"Consensus FFO" means, for each measurement date for each of the Company and the peer companies, an average of the estimates of FFO for the subsequent calendar year given by institutional analysts covering a company.
+"Consensus FFO" means, for each measurement date for each of us and the peer companies, an average of the estimates of FFO for the subsequent calendar year given by institutional analysts covering a company.

-"Threshold," "target" and "maximum" performance levels corresponding to the vesting percentage for each measurement date were established as follows:
+For shares of restricted stock awarded in December 2016, performance rankings corresponding to the vesting percentage for each measurement date were established as follows:

-Relative FFO Multiple Ranking Relative to Performance Peer Group on Measurement Date Restricted Share Vesting as a % of Target Shares Eligible to Vest on Applicable Measurement Date Above the 85 th Percentile 125% Above the 75 th Percentile and At or Below the 85 th Percentile 100% Above the 60 th Percentile and At or Below the 75 th Percentile 75% Below the 60 th Percentile 0%
+Relative FFO Multiple Ranking Relative to Performance Peer Group on Measurement Date Restricted Share Vesting as a % of Target Shares Eligible to Vest on Applicable Measurement Date At or above the 85 th Percentile 150% At or above the 75 th Percentile and Below the 85 th Percentile 125% At or above the 60 th Percentile and Below the 75 th Percentile 100% At or above the 50 th Percentile and Below the 60 th Percentile 50% At or above the 40 th Percentile and Below the 50 th Percentile 25% Below the 40 th Percentile 0%

-As noted in the chart above, if the Company's FFO Multiple ranking is below the 60th percentile of its performance peer group for a measurement date, no restricted shares will vest with respect to such measurement date.
-Any restricted shares which do not vest with respect to a measurement date will be forfeited.
-The performance peer group that will be used for purposes of determining the Company's FFO Multiple ranking is the same as the revised performance peer group used to assess annual bonuses as described on page 26 above.
+As noted in the chart above and except as otherwise described herein, if our FFO Multiple Ranking is below the 40th percentile of its performance peer group for a measurement date, no performance-based restricted shares will vest with respect to such measurement date and any performance-based restricted shares which do not vest with respect to a measurement date will be forfeited.
+The performance peer group that will be used for purposes of determining our FFO Multiple Ranking is the same as the performance peer group used to assess annual bonuses in 2017 as described on page 29 above.